LordGolias/antistasi/README.md

     4. tick the option `Save settings on exit`, untick `Bidirectional sync` and tick `realtime sync`
     5. When asked to sync first time, say yes.

 Step 4. guarantees that when you modify the source code in directory SOURCE (tracked by git), the files are automatically copied to the destination, and are therefore available to test on Arma 3 Eden editor.

-Lets test that everything works:
+Test that everything works:

 1. Open the Eden editor (on profile `antistasi_edit`), and the text editor on directory X.
 2. Start the preview.
 The mission should start as normal.